air2310/megRetinotopy/README.md

-# README for MEG Retinotopy code
+# README for MEG retinotopy forward modeling approach

 (Last update by EK: Sep 15, 2021)

 ## DESCRIPTION
-This project is an MEG retinotopy project, as a collaboration between NYU (Eline Kupers, Noah Benson, and Jon Winawer) and the Amsterdam Spinoza Center (Akhil Edadan, Maartje de Jong, Wietske Zuiderbaan, Serge Dumoulin).
+This respository contains code related to our MEG retinotopy paper, which is a collaboration between NYU (Eline Kupers, Noah Benson, and Jon Winawer) and the Amsterdam Spinoza Center (Akhil Edadan, Maartje de Jong, Wietske Zuiderbaan, Serge Dumoulin).